 PRM Clubs and Activities

-Advisor: Mrs. Cuccio
+Advisor: Mrs. Cuccio & Mrs. Stickley

-The Seventh Grade Class Committee is comprised of motivated 7th grade students interested in giving back to both the school and the local community.
+The Seventh Grade Class Committee is composed of motivated 7th grade students interested in giving back to both the school and the local community.
 The annual students’ activities are focused on addressing the principles of Pearl R Miller’s Pillars of Character which are trustworthiness, respect, responsibility, fairness, caring, and citizenship.
 Previous 7th Grade Class Committee activities have included collecting for the local food pantry and animal shelter to supporting various school theme weeks and decorating for the annual Winter Dance.
 These activities vary from year to year as they are driven by the needs of the school and local community.

-Advisors: Mrs. McMahon & Mrs. Sutphen
+Advisors: Mrs. Bracken & Mrs. Sutphen

 Jazz Rock Ensemble

 Advisor: Mr. Scanlon

 The Jazz Rock ensemble is open to all students that play the following instruments: trumpet, saxophone, trombone, drum-set, piano, electric guitar and electric bass.
 The ensemble begins later December or early January with open auditions through January.
 All practices will be held before school on Thursdays from 7:30 pm to 8:15 AM in the band room.
 All students are encouraged to come out and try their best to contribute to the ensemble.
 Most In person rehearsals will be in small groups to provide social distancing and will be combined with virtual meets.
 The rhythm section will rehearse in person the majority of the time because they can play wearing a face covering.